- Product: Voyager

 - Import one file

-- Import three, four or more files simultaneously (the expectation here is that you will see a larger impact on import performance at or around this point).
+- Import three, four or more files simultaneously (the expectation here is that you will see a larger impact on import performance (imports will get slower) at or around this point, and server performance in general may be impacted).

 This should provide a fair estimate of how similar imports will perform in production, what the boundaries are for your particular environment, and provide an opportunity to adjust any import plans before your production environment is impacted.